kkapelon/kkapelon.github.io/_posts/2017-04-28-spock-vs-junit.md

 ![Spock with partial matchers](../../assets/spock-vs-junit/spock-partial-matchers.png)

 I consider this a big advantage of Spock over Mockito.
 The ability to define exactly what you want to ignore is an important pillar of strict tests.
-I hope that Mockito can overcome this limitation in the future, but until that happens, Spock can help you to refine your tests with the exact arguments that you want.
+There is a a workaround with Mockito by using `eq()` matchers to expect a certain argument, but with Spock the code is much more clear and direct.

 Spock has several other capabilities when it comes to mocking and stubbing, but these deserve a full article on their own.
 As always, more details can found in the [Spock documentation](http://spockframework.org/spock/docs/1.0/interaction_based_testing.html) pages.